Back on the Trans Mongolian Railway: Nearly two weeks since I started discovering Russia. Now on the train to switch

 The first long stretch of the train goes, as I learned yesterday, around lake Baikal.
 The first real stop after Irkutsk is Ulan Ude.
 It is also the last real long stop (45 minutes – they change locomotives here) before we’ll hit the border.
-I found what I did not found in the center of Irkutsk, some postcards.
+I found what I did not find in the center of Irkutsk, some postcards.
 I’ve been searching for some postcards from the places where I go, and every once and awhile I find inspiration to send a card to someone I know.
 Irkutsk, however, is missing in the collection of cards.
 If you come along this trip and find postcards here: please do send me one, the address is on the contact page!

 The Mongolian – Russian border

 On the train schedule, it says that we’ll need 110 minutes (yep, pretty precise) to clear the Russian border, leaving the country and that we’ll need another 2 hours to enter Mongolia.

 Our train comes to a halt in the station of Naushki, and we’re not allowed to get off.
 The Russian officials will board and inspect the train.
 First, we feel the shaking of the train when the workers outside disconnect our Restaurant car.
 Restaurants on the Trans Mongolian Railway don’t cross the borders.
 The operators replace them with local ones after each border crossing.
 Even this Chinese train had a Russian restaurant car until this point.

 The first Russian officer to come on board is a woman who checks the passports.
 The systems look pretty advanced, including some portable scanners and devices to check the validity of my passport.
 I get my stamp of departure and go back to the waiting.